WebOrigami/docs/src/content/language/hello.md

 ## Referencing a local file

-The scope available in an Origami file includes the surrounding files.
-The tree you define in an Origami file is considered to be part of the larger file system tree.
+You can view many of the things you work with, such as folders and files or data in data files, as trees too.
+For example, the tree you define in an Origami file is considered to be part of the larger file system tree, so those surrounding files are also in scope.

-Let's say a `site.ori` file is in a folder called `myProject`:
+Let's say we have a folder called `myProject` that contains:

 ```
 myProject/